Types of tours

 - Guided group tour: You usually bike in a group of 8 to 20 people.
 You typically tour with riders from several different countries, which makes for new acquaintances and international friendships.

-- Guided private tour: You travel only with your own private party—the tour is just for you.
-And, you’re joined by a guide.
-This allows for more flexibility with the set schedule and route and having the added benefit of a guide to show you the way.
+- Guided private tour: You travel only with your own private party—the tour is just for you, accompanied by a guide.
+This allows for more flexibility with the set schedule and route, but with the benefit of a guide to show you the way.

 Self-guided tours are becoming the most popular form of bicycle tourism.
 They cost less than guided tours but still maintain a level of support and convenience that allows you the flexibility to explore on your own, without sweating the logistics.